 Rest in Peace, dear Smiley, and may those who have lost loved ones know that they are in a place of love, surrounded by love, and immersed in the Light of the One who loves us all unconditionally.

 Happy Passover from my home to yours!

-Remembering with you the rich traditions of Pesach, and wishing you peace and togetherness, happiness, health and prosperity always!
+This Pesach, wishing you peace and togetherness, happiness, health and prosperity always!

 May all of us be redeemed from out personal Egypts which enslave us and no longer serve us.
 May we remember our past redemption from the Beyt Avadim – the House of Bondage, and work towards that great day when all humankind will be redeemed.
 May Eliyahu HaNavee, Elijah the Prophet, deem us worthy of seeing that Great Day.
 May it come soon.

 May your seders be meaningful and joyous.
 And if you will be joining us for the first night, then we’ll see you at the Seder!

 Don’t forget to start counting the Omer from the second night and following.
 Chag Kasher veSameach!